Why testing conditional independence is so hard?

 In other words:

-Type I and type II error tradeoff when selecting bandwidth for kernel C. Small training size corresponds to worse conditional mean estimates.
+Type I and type II error tradeoff when selecting bandwidth for kernel C. Smaller training size corresponds to worse conditional mean estimates.

 This creates a fundamental tradeoff: